ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 # ./build.py status --env sbs-config.json
 ```

-Here is example output for a build which completed successfully (indicated by the `success` status):
+The following is example output for a build that completed successfully (indicated by the `success` status):
 ```
 INFO:__main__:status: response={
     "build_image_tag": "1.3.0",